Our work is committed to independent and nonpartisan research that meets the high standards of academic integrity and quality at Columbia University.

 Meet our staff and senior energy experts from government, academia, industry, and nongovernmental organizations.

-Áine Greene is a Research Associate and Program Manager for the Energy Systems Modelling and Data Analytics Platform (ESMA) at the Center on Global Energy Policy.
+Áine Greene is a former Research Associate and Program Manager for the Energy Systems Modelling and Data Analytics Platform (ESMA) at the Center on Global Energy Policy.
 In this role, her work focuses on managing strategically important research projects related to decarbonization, the power sector, energy innovation, and other related topics.
 Her responsibilities include directly supporting Director of Research and Senior Research Scholar, Dr. Melissa Lott and Senior Research Scholar, Dr. James Glynn in their areas of expertise.

 Prior to joining Columbia University, Áine was as a Senior Project Manager for Atlantic Projects Company, working in the power generation industry across Ireland, the UK and Europe.
 She was primarily involved in managing Engineering, Procurement and Construction (EPC) projects of new build power plants and delivery of major refurbishment projects of ageing thermal power plants.
 Prior to this private industry experience, she worked for the Electricity Supply Board (ESB), the largest Utility